red/red/windows-x86-64-support-plan.md

 - ASLR-safe relocation, non-writable code, and NX-compatible data.
 - Existing IA-32 and ARM behavior unchanged.

-Deferred until the completed console/core milestone is followed up:
-`-c`/`libRedRT.dll`, full View/GUI, Direct2D, camera, and general x64 DLL
-productization.
-Foundational COM, WIC, GDI+, and clipboard paths are now ported, but still require the full View gate before being advertised as supported.
+The console/core milestone is followed by completed `-c`/`libRedRT.dll`, default View/GUI, and Direct2D gates.
+Camera hardware integration, the legacy GDI+ draw backend, and general DLL productization remain follow-up work.

 Do not widen Red cells or change `node-handle!` to a pointer.
 Do not use `integer!` as an address carrier; it remains signed 32-bit.